 Students must request disability accommodations in a timely manner, preferably before the start of the semester.
 Accommodations can go into effect only after your eligibility has been verified and your accommodation plan has been established.
 Accommodation plans must be renewed every semester for each class the student chooses to renew in.
 It is up to the student to contact our office to renew their accommodation plans.

 You have the right to privacy in all matters related to your disability.
-If you want accommodations, you need to disclose your disability only to the disability services coordinator.
-The coordinator will not disclose your disability to professors; only your approved accommodations will be communicated to those who need to know.
+If you want accommodations, you need only to disclose your disability to the Director of Academic Support.
+The director will not disclose your disability to professors; only your approved accommodations.
 You can share more information about your disability with instructors if you feel comfortable doing so.

 General steps in establishing accommodations:

 - You will be asked to submit documentation of your disability.